St. Louis Premises Liability Attorneys Serving Missouri and Illinois

 In Missouri, your relationship with the property owner or other responsible party is key to determining whether you have a valid premises liability claim.
 There are three categories of potential plaintiffs in Missouri premises liability cases: invitees, licensees and trespassers.
 The highest duty is owed to invitees, which include customers in stores and restaurants, business visitors in offices, hotel guests, delivery people, moviegoers and people in many other similar situations.
 When dealing with an invitee, a responsible party must inspect the premises for hazards and either fix them or warn about them if they are not obvious.

 A licensee in a Missouri premises liability case is someone like a social guest who is on the property with the consent of the owner or other responsible party, but not there for business purposes.
-The owner must warn licensees about any known hazards, but there is generally no duty to seek them out or fix them.
+The owner must warn licensees about any known hazards, but there is generally no duty to seek buy ativan from mexico them out or fix them.
 When dealing with a trespasser in Missouri, a property owner generally owes no duty unless he or she discovers the trespasser.
 Then there is a general duty to exercise ordinary care and warn them about hidden dangers.
 The duty owed to trespassers can be much greater if the trespassers are children.

 Illinois law has done away with the distinction between invitees and licensees.
 Instead, the Illinois Premises Liability Act requires property owners and other responsible parties to use reasonable care under the circumstances to make their properties reasonably safe.
 That duty can involve using reasonable care to inspect, discover and fix hazards on the property.
 It can also involve warning guests and visitors about dangers that are not obvious.
 As for trespassers in Illinois, property owners have a general duty not to willfully injure them.